Call Center Leader Job Interview Questions

 • Examples: IBM Watson Assistant, Google Dialogflow, LivePerson

-• Purpose: They handle routine inquiries, freeing up agents for more complex tasks and enhancing customer service efficiency.
+• Purpose: AI chatbots and virtual assistants handle routine inquiries, freeing up agents for more complex tasks and enhancing customer service efficiency.

 Workforce Management Software